RISE-Remote-Intranet-School-Environment/Rise-Frontend-Web2/Readme2023.md

 ## Card.jsx
 In this file, we find the definition of the Card element.
 The attributes displayed on the screen for each course are then specified.
 handleClick: Handles the selection of a course/event when clicked.

+# Possible future improvements:
+* Connect both the frontend and backend to display the courses directly from database
+* Add a Year view to filter courses by year